Sexual abuse scandal in the Roman Catholic Diocese of Tucson: 2000 to 2010

 Philip Spears, a fifth-grade teacher at St. Francis of Assisi Catholic School in Yuma, was accused in 2000 of sexually molesting five female students.
-When a search of his residence found child pornography on his computer, he was charged with its possession.
-Spears maintained his innocence on all charges.
 He was convicted in 2002 on child pornography charges and sentenced to 34 years in prison.
-In 2004, he was also convicted of child molestation and sentenced to 71 years in prison.In August 2003, the diocese reached a $1.8 million financial settlement with the girls families.

-The Arizona Court of Appeals overturned Spears' pornography conviction in September 2004 and his molestation conviction in March 2005.In 2007, prosecutors retired Spears on the child molestation charges.
-He was convicted in August 2007 on two counts of child molestation of two victims.Spears was sentenced to 34 years in prison.
+In 2004, he was also convicted of child molestation and sentenced to 71 years in prison.
+In August 2003, the diocese reached a $1.8 million financial settlement with victims' families.
+Spears was convicted in August 2007 on two counts of child molestation of two victims.
+He was sentenced to 34 years in prison.

-Bishop Manuel D. Moreno announced a financial settlement in January 2002 for 11 lawsuit sexual abuse lawsuits filed against the diocese.In August 2002, Reverend Juan Guillen, the associate pastor at Immaculate Conception Parish in Yuma, was charged with over 12 felony charges for molesting four altar boys during the 1990s.
-He pleaded guilty in April 2003 to two counts of attempted child molestation.He was sentenced to 10 years in state prison.
+Bishop Manuel D. Moreno announced a financial settlement in January 2002 for eleven lawsuit sexual abuse lawsuits filed against the diocese.
+In August 2002, Juan Guillen, the associate pastor at Immaculate Conception Parish in Yuma, was charged with over twelve felony charges for molesting four altar boys during the 1990s.
+He pleaded guilty in April 2003 to two counts of attempted child molestation.
+He was sentenced to 10 years in state prison.

-The diocese filed for Chapter 11 bankruptcy protection in September 2004 in order to compensate sexual abuse victims.The diocese negotiated a $22 million financial settlement for 77 outstanding claims as well as a fund for any future claims.
+The diocese filed for Chapter 11 bankruptcy protection in September 2004 in order to compensate sexual abuse victims.
+The diocese negotiated a $22 million financial settlement for 77 outstanding claims as well as a fund for any future claims.
 The diocese emerged from bankruptcy in September 2005.The Diocese of Tucson in 2005 reached an agreement in bankruptcy court to pay a $22.2 million settlement to victims of sex abuse by clergy.
 In 2013, Stephanie Innes of the Arizona Daily Star labeled the diocese as a "dumping ground" for abusive priests after it was revealed that several accused clergy from other diocese were sent to Tucson.

-Reverend Gary Underwood was indicted in December 2006 on charges of sexual conduct with a minor and child molestation.
-Two had accused him of sexual assault in 1983 and 1984 when he was on the staff of St. Odilia's Parish in Tucson.Underwood would drink beer with the boys and show them pornographic films in the parish rectory.
+Gary Underwood was indicted in December 2006 on charges of sexual conduct with a minor and child molestation.
+Two had accused him of sexual assault in 1983 and 1984 when he was on the staff of St. Odilia's Parish in Tucson.
+Underwood would drink beer with the boys and show them pornographic films in the parish rectory.
 In May 2007, he was indicted again for the sexual abuse of a third boy in the same parish.
 Underwood in May 2008 pleaded guilty to six counts of sexual conduct with a minor.
 He was sentenced in August 2008 to 10 years in prison.